Jump to section:

 We have only covered some of the important UK coins above.
 Similarly, there are coins all over the world like the Gold Krugerrand and the Canadian Maple leaf.
 Gold was used by many nations as a popular metal for coinage.
 So, there are literally thousands to choose from with different weights and dimensions.

 An easy and effective way to build your coin collection is to simply give us a call.
-Our researchers include experienced numismatists who can tell you all you need to know about different gold coins and how to add them to your collection.
+Physical Gold researchers include experienced numismatists who can tell you all you need to know about different gold coins and how to add them to your collection.
 Simply call us on (020) 7060 9992 or contact us through our website

 Image credit: Wikimedia Commons